 Rev. Gerard J. Olinger, C.S.C.

 Rev. Gerard J. Olinger, C.S.C., serves as Vice President for Mission Engagement and Church Affairs at the University of Notre Dame, a role he began in August of 2018.
 In this position, Fr.
 Olinger stewards and deepens Notre Dame’s Catholic and Holy Cross mission and is the University’s liaison to the Congregation of Holy Cross, the U.S. Bishops, the USCCB and its affiliates, and the Holy See.
-He also oversees the Tantur Ecumenical Institute in Jerusalem and the Notre Dame-Newman Center for Faith and Reason in Dublin.
+He also oversees the Tantur Ecumenical Institute in Jerusalem, the Notre Dame-Newman Centre for Faith and Reason in Dublin, and the Grotto Network.

 Previously, Fr.
 Olinger served as Vice President for University Relations, Vice President for Student Affairs, and Executive Assistant to the President at the University of Portland in Portland, Oregon.
 He was also a Concurrent Assistant Professor of Political Science in the University of Portland’s College of Arts and Sciences.